davdar/maam/writeup/pldi15.markdown

 +-dist : bind(m₁ ⟨+⟩ m₂)(k) = bind(m₁)(k) ⟨+⟩ bind(m₂)(k)
 ``````````````````````````````````````````````````

+Together, all the monadic operators we have shown capture the essence of combining explicit state-passing and set comprehension.
+Our interpreter will use these operators and avoid referencing an explicit configuration `ς` or explicit collections of results.

 ## The Abstract Domain

 The abstract domain is encapsulated by the `Val` type in the semantics.
 To parameterize over it, we make `Val` opaque but require it support various operations.
 There is a constraint on `Val` its-self: it must be a join-semilattice with `⊥` and `⊔` respecting the usual laws.
 We require `Val` to be a join-semilattice so it can be merged in the `Store`.
+The interface for the abstract domain is shown in figure \ref{AbstractDomain}.

 The interface for integers consists of introduction and elimiation rules:
 `````indent```````````````````````````````````````